 Good relationships are good for business.
 Using Emotional Intelligence is like a fast track to getting along better with employees, co-workers and customers.
 This article is part of a series that highlights the different Subscales of Emotional Intelligence (EI) as measured by the EQ-i 2.0 and includes coaching tips for practical application and development.
 These articles are based on the EQ-i® model of EI published by MHS and on the work of Dr. Reuven Bar-On.

-Years ago, while coaching a CEO on leading his business, we had a conversation about “Reality.”
+During a coaching session with a CEO on leading his business, we had a conversation about “Reality.”
 His concept of organizational success was far from realistic: it was a lofty vision of how he wanted things to be.
 Our client was one who dreamed so big that he disconnected himself from the real world.
 Using the concept of Emotional Intelligence (EI), we helped our client set more achievable goals and see them to completion.

-Emotional Intelligence is defined by Dr. Dick Thompson, President and CEO of High Performing Systems, Inc., as a person’s innate ability to perceive and manage his/her own emotions in a manner that results in successful interactions with the environment and, if others are present, to also perceive and manage their emotions in a manner that results in successful interpersonal interactions.
-There are several components of Emotional Intelligence, as measured by the EQ-i 2.0, and one is that of Reality Testing—the ability to focus on the facts, be objective and see the way things really are while understanding how one’s own bias could result in being less objective.
+Emotional Intelligence is defined by Dr. Dick Thompson, President and CEO of High Performing Systems, Inc., as a person’s innate ability to perceive and manage his/her own emotions in a manner that results in successful interactions with the environment and, if others are present, to also perceive and manage emotions in a manner that results in successful interpersonal interactions.
+There are several components of Emotional Intelligence, as measured by the EQ-i 2.0 (see graphic, below), and one is Reality Testing—the ability to focus on the facts, be objective and see the way things really are while understanding how one’s own bias could affect judgment.

 We administered the EQ-i to our client and gave him feedback on his EI strengths and weaknesses.
 From there, we created a development plan to contain his weak areas—Reality Testing in particular—while enhancing his strengths.
 It took several coaching sessions before he was able to alter his mindset and pragmatically evaluate his goals.
-After a simple change in outlook, all his big dreams and impossible ideals gave way to a clear vision.
-Understanding Reality Testing helped our client stay grounded.
+By applying a realistic lens to his outlook, all his big dreams and impossible ideals gave way to a clear vision.
+Understanding Reality Testing helped our client become grounded.

 If Reality Testing is an area of need for your clients, here are four coaching techniques to improve this skill, including how we applied them to this specific situation.
 Use these tips to keep your clients focused, objective and tuned in to the real world.